Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Monday, 2022-07-25 10:45:06

+Today is a good day for a restart.
+It is Monday.
+I have finished recording Hoptoit.fm which took a lot of time during the week.
+It was like having a part-time job.
+I enjoyed it but it was time I couldn't be working on my other projects.

+I am in a career shift that started three years ago.
+I left BART my previous employer so I could move out of IT and into software engineering.
+Currently I work in high-level (tier 3) software support at AnywheRE (formerly Realogy as of 2022).
+This is a tech support role that answers users questions and makes backend database queries to fix issues that arise.
+This has served its purpose.
+The software is being sunset over the next couple years.
+It is time for me to move up or out of the organization.

+My real joy is learning about blockchain and working on ideas in that space.
+I want to somehow make that part of my day job.
+Not sure how to get there but working on it.
+Now is time to update my resume.

 ## Friday, 2022-05-13 11:35:30

 It has been a busy couple weeks.
 Loving Durango but over worked.
 I didn't take time to code over that period.